Showing posts with label Bavarian International School. Show all posts

 The Reichstag

 Three seminal photographs of 20th century Germany with the Reichstag as a backdrop all have one other thing in common- they have all been manipulated.
-The first photo shows Philipp Scheidemann (SPD) proclaiming the end of the monarchy and birth of the Republic on November 9, 1918 by a window of the Reichstag.
+The first photo shows Philipp Scheidemann proclaiming the end of the monarchy and birth of the Republic on November 9, 1918 by a window of the Reichstag.
 In reality, no-one would have been in a position to have heard anything he said.
 Later that afternoon Karl Liebknecht from the communist Spartakusbund called out the socialist Soviet republic from the palace.
 The centre photo of the Reichstag fire was manipulated to appear that the fire had been more widespread and devastating than it actually was, limited mainly to the central council chamber.
 The third shows the iconic raising of the Soviet flag which had been altered to remove the extra watch worn by the soldier as it appeared to confirm the systematic stealing of watches from Berliners.
 The original photo (top) was altered (bottom) by editing the watch on the soldier's right wrist.

 Bavarian International School at the Reichstag My 2016 class in front of the Reichstag, Germany's parliament in Berlin.
 The name together with its monumental size make most people associate Germany's neoclassical parliamentary building with the Nazis, but Hitler and his party have little history here.
 After hosting parliamentary sessions since 1894, one month after Hitler was appointed chancellor in January 1933, it was set on fire by Dutch communist Marinus van der Lubbe.
 In the years during which it abutted the Wall as a conference centre, West Berliners played football on its lawn, whilst later artist Christo famously wrapped it in cloth.
 It did not serve as parliament again until a reunited German government returned to Berlin in 1999.
 Renovated by Sir Norman Foster, this building is perhaps the most public federal building in the world through its glass-dome tourist attraction.
 On the rooftop, photographs documenting the building's history circle the rim above the parliament chamber.
 Two ramps spiral up the side of the dome, an engineering feat even more fascinating than the panoramic view from the top.

 On February 27 1933 the Reichstag was set ablaze whilst Hitler attended a dinner at Goebbels’s residence, from where “an underground passage” connected to the Reichstag was built.
 Their meal was interrupted by an important telephone call from Dr. Hanfstaengel stating that the Reichstag was on fire.
 Following this message Hitler and Goebbels immediately made their way to the crime scene, giving orders that all leaders of the German Communist Party should "be hanged that very night."
 Paul von Hindenburg vetoed this decision but did agree that Hitler should take "dictatorial powers".
 KPD candidates in the election were arrested and Hermann Goering announced that the Nazi Party planned "to exterminate" German communists.
 President Hindenburg and the vice-chancellor Von Papen also raced to the burning of the Reichstag straight away.
 The “night watchman Rudolf Scholz had started his customary round of inspection” after the last meeting had taken place in the Reichstag.
 “At 20:30 he passed the Session Chamber” reassuring himself “that everything was in order”.
-Additionally the Reichstag Postman, Willi Ott, who was also in the building around that time “had not noticed anything suspicious” either.
+Additionally the Reichstag Postman, Willi Ott, who was also in the building around that time “hadn't noticed anything suspicious” either.

 He was the last person to leave the Reichstag at about 20:55.
 Shortly after 21:00, the theology student Hans Flöter passed by the southwestern side of the Reichstag on his way home from the State Library.
 A sound of breaking glass, which came from the Reichstag building, startled him.
 He immediately alerted the main staff sergeant Karl Buwert, claiming that he saw a figure holding a burning object.
 At 21:10 another Student, who also claimed to have seen someone, perhaps even more than one person, notified the Brandenburg Gate Guard Station about the fire.
 At 21.14 the first fire truck arrived.
 Right after Lieutenant Lateit peeked into the Chamber of the Reichstag, he was convinced that only one person could not have started so many individual fires.
 The right-wing political leaders where confident that the arsonist was a Communist.
 This accusation was confirmed initially when “the police arrested a young Dutch Communist, van der Lubbe, who was found in the deserted building in circumstances which left little doubt that he was responsible.”
 It was 21:27.
 During van der Lubbe’s interrogation, the young man confessed that: “something absolutely had to be done in protest against this system.
 I considered arson a suitable method.”
 Although Lubbe was blamed for the arson, some believe the Nazis exploited the fire to their advantage as they introduced an Emergency decree to suspend civil rights.
 Despite this decree the Nazis failed to get a majority in the March Election.
 The Enabling act of March 5 in 1933 was introduced, to effectively dissolve the Reichstag and ban all Communist parties.